 If you would like to speak to one of our experts you can request a callback here.

 The NAAMA difference

-We spent 10 years developing the world’s fastest tattoo removal laser technology - Lightsense Laser Systems.
+We have spent 10 years developing the world’s fastest tattoo removal laser technology - the LightSense Laser System.

 It’s quick, effective, and doesn’t damage your skin.